-- a. the Act: the Higher Education and Scientific Research Act (Wet op het Hoger Onderwijs en Wetenschappelijk Onderzoek, WHW) - b. student: an individual who is registered at Maastricht University for education and/or to take the exams and the final examination of the programme - c. course: a study unit of the programme within the meaning of the Act - d. course year: year 1, year 2, or year 3 of the programme - e. academic year: the period from 1 September of a calendar year up to and including 31 August of the following calendar year - f. programme: the bachelor's programme referred to in Article 1.1 of these regulations, consisting of a coherent whole of study units - g. course exam: a component of the final examination as referred to in Section 7.10 of the Act.
-An exam may consist of several exam components. - h. skills training: an activity aimed at achieving specific skills as referred to in the Act, including: - writing a bachelor's thesis - writing a paper, creating a technological design, or another written assignment - performing a research assignment - participating in fieldwork or a field trip - completing an internship - performing laboratory tests - participating in practical training sessions - participating in tutorial group sessions - participating in project groups - participating in journal clubs - i. registration: record that the requirements for a specific examination component have been met - j. credit: a unit expressed in ECTS (European credit transfer and accumulation system) credits, with one credit equalling 28 hours of study - k. final examination: the final examination for the programme - I. Board of Examiners: the board for the programme as referred to in Section 7.12 of the Act - m.
-Board of Admissions: the board responsible for judging the admissibility of the candidate to the programme
+- r.
+Numerus fixus programme: a programme with a limited number of available places. - s. portfolio: the tool used to monitor and assess a student's learning process and competence development; - t. programme: the bachelor's programme referred to in Article 1.1 of these regulations, consisting of a coherent whole of study units; - u. registration: record if the requirements for a specific examination component have been met or record for enrolment into educational activity - Rules and Regulations: the provisions to be laid down by the Board of Examiners with the aim of guaranteeing the quality of the assessment and the final examination as referred to in Section 7.12b of the Act; - w. skills training: an activity aimed at achieving specific skills as referred to in the Act, including: - writing a bachelor's thesis - writing a paper, creating a technological design, or another written assignment - performing a research assignment - participating in fieldwork or a field trip - completing an internship - performing laboratory tests - participating in practical training sessions - participating in tutorial group sessions - participating in project groups - participating in journal clubs - x. shadow mentor: person, who independently reads the portfolio of a student and discusses the assessment with the mentor (4-eye-principle); - y. student: an individual who is registered at Maastricht University for education and/or to take the exams and the final examination of the programme; - z.
+Student Portal: the electronic learning environment for the programme, which includes further details about programme-specific provisions and information; - aa.
+UM: Maastricht University;